ksh-js-sdk-dev/kushki-js-sdk/wiki/Payment.ICard.md

 This method validates if all fields are valid and obtains a card payment token, otherwise it will throw an exception

 If the merchant is configured with OTP, 3DS or SiftScience rules, this method automatically do validations for each rule

+When [initCardToken](../wiki/Payment#initcardtoken) method is configured as subscription, the token must be used to create a subscription, otherwise you can proceed normally with the charge method for card

 #### Returns